gparami/dtn-web/site/content/_index.md

     mortgages@dtnsolutions.ca to schedule a consultation with one of our expert mortgage agents.

-    At BRX, we are committed to turning your homeownership dreams into reality.
+    At Mortgage Alliance, we are committed to turning your homeownership dreams into reality.
 Let's embark on this journey together!
 ---